 Youth Reporter Agnella recently finished her placement volunteering with ICS.
 Whilst on placement, Angella met Stella, a young entrepenur with big plans for her buisness.

 Tabu Stella is a 22-year-old girl who defined all odd to bravely to start a business amidst being a laughing stock in her village of Kitimbwa.
 After school, she enroled in a course in computer science and maintenance.

 Stella who is the 5th of 6 children decided to start a confectionery shop at the age of 18 after her mother passed away.
 She dropped her previous job in Kayunga due to insufficient pay and decided to move back to Kitimbwa.

-“I was always shy to run my business because people used to laugh at me believing that I had wasted my parent’s money by going to school since I wasn’t doing what I had studied to do.’’
+“I was always shy to run my business because people used to laugh at me believing that I had wasted my parent’s money by going to school since I wasn’t doing what I had studied to do.”

 On January 4th 2016 Stella opened her buisness with help from her family.
 Her foster money gave her some money, her brother donated a fridge for the shop and her foster father gifted her a table.
 With this support Stella opened her buisness and is now successfully running the only confectionary shop in Kitimbwa.

 Stella the sole proprietor of confectionery.